grafana/grafana/docs/sources/variables/global-variables.md

 # Global variables

 Grafana has global built-in variables that can be used in expressions in the query editor.
 This topic lists them in alphabetical order and defines them.
-These variables are useful in both queries, dashboard links, panel links & data links.
+These variables are useful in queries, dashboard links, panel links, and data links.

 ## $__dashboard